KuhakuPixel/AceTheGame/README.md

 - Memory scanner and editor for android and linux

-- Non rooted support for android (still alpha)
+- Non rooted support for android via apk patching (still alpha)

 - Game Guardian open source alternative for android